23-MDDN342/data-mappings-RitaClose/README.md

 I am not a fan so far.
 Object Oriented coding is difficult and I don't entirely understand it.
 So far I have imported my characters face into the new code framework but the variables aren't working right so far so I need to tinker a bit to make them better.
 Also I need to re-orient all of the measurements so that they follow the faces from the AI instead of keeping the same all the time.

 https://23-mddn342.github.io/data-mappings-RitaClose/

+16/05
+Today I got the tilt and the jaw drop to work, I am going to do the eyes and fix the neck before I move on to training the system then adding in some of the conditional variables and attributes.